ccd2796/python-blpapi/README.md

 + Security and event must be passed as strings.
 Only accepts 1 security and event.
 + Outputs a DataFrame object.
 Index are dates and times.
 + Columns are:
-  + OPEN: Open price of bar
+  + OPEN: Open price of bar.
-  + HIGH: Highest price of bar
+  + HIGH: Highest price of bar.
-  + LOW: Lowest price of bar
+  + LOW: Lowest price of bar.
-  + CLOSE: Last price of bar
+  + CLOSE: Last price of bar.
-  + TICKS: Number of ticks in bar
+  + TICKS: Number of ticks in bar.
-  + VOLUME: Volume traded in bar
+  + VOLUME: Volume traded in bar.
-+ Settings (optional): Complete list and descripion can be found in the BLPAPI Core Developer Guide, section 15.6.
-BDH()/BRB(): INTRADAY BAR DATA (STATIC/SUBSCRIPTION).
++ Settings (optional): Complete list and descripion can be found in the "BLPAPI Core Developer Guide", section "15.6.
+BDH()/BRB(): INTRADAY BAR DATA (STATIC/SUBSCRIPTION)".

 ```python
 import datetime